"For God and Country" - "Lest We Forget"

-The purpose of The American Legionís National High School Oratorical Contest is to develop a deeper knowledge and appreciation of the Constitution of the United States on the part of high school students.
-Other objectives of the contest include the development of leadership qualities, the ability to think and speak clearly and intelligently, and the preparation for acceptance of the duties and responsibilities, the rights and privileges of American citizenship.
+The purpose of The American Legion High School Oratorical Scholarship Program “A Constitutional Speech Contest” is to develop a deeper knowledge and appreciation of the Constitution of the United States among high school students.
+Other objectives of the contest include the development of leadership qualities, the ability to think and speak clearly and intelligently, and the preparation for acceptance of the duties and responsibilities, rights, and privileges of American citizenship.

-Local Contests Must be completed by November 18, 2012
+County Contests - Must be completed by December 16, 2018

-Contestants must either be legally domiciled within or attend an educational institution within the Department (State) that they enter competition.
-Contestants can enter competition through only one Department.
+Contestants must either be legally domiciled within or attend an educational institution within the department (state) where they enter competition.
+Contestants can enter competition in only one department.

-The American Legion National High School Oratorical Contest begins with contests at the Post level in the fall.
+The American Legion National High School Oratorical Contest begins with contests at the post level.
 For more information in participating, contact your local American Legion Post, e-mail to email@example.com, or, call Department Headquarters at 800-365-8387.

 Awards and Scholarships

-Area Contest: $50 awarded by The American Legion of Iowa
+A. $50 awarded by The American Legion of Iowa for expenses;

-Department (State) Contest - The American Legion of Iowa awards scholarships to the three finalists and The American Legion of Iowa Foundation awards a matching scholarship.
+Department (State) Contest: Matching scholarships provided by The American Legion of Iowa and The American Legion of Iowa Foundation: